Skip to content

 Page container styles

-You can set styles to be applied across all relevent component blocks in your landing page from the Page container tab.
+You can set styles to be applied across all relevant component blocks in your landing page from the Page container tab.
 These styles will be used everywhere on your page except where you override them with a specific block.

 We recommend setting up page container-level styles before you customize styles at the block level.
 You can also add a background image for the entire page.